What Lies Beneath (Tarja album): Promotion

 To promote the album, Turunen started the What Lies Beneath World Tour on 12 June 2010, which ended on 8 April 2012, in Rio de Janeiro, Brazil.
 It started with a special concert in Rio de Janeiro, during the big international festival Rock in Rio, on 15 September 2011.
 In total, the singer performed 118 shows, mostly in Europe and Latin America.
-Tarja's first live DVD, Act I, was filmed during two nights in Rosario, Argentina, on 30 and 31 March 2012, being released months later, precisely in 24 August 2012.
+Tarja's first live DVD, Act I, was filmed during two nights in Rosario, Argentina, on 30 and 31 March 2012, being released months later, precisely on 24 August 2012.

 The album generated four singles.
 "Falling Awake" was released as the first one, with a music video showing the backstage of the album.
 "I Feel Immortal" was released after, as the second single.
 The official video of this track was directed by Jörn Heitmann and filmed in Iceland.
 According to Tarja, the video it's "about loving someone, losing someone, struggling to find your way in life, the cycle of life" Almost at the same time, "Until My Last Breath" was released as the third and international single of the disc.
 This was the most successful one from the album, receiving particularly popularity in Brazil.
 There are 2 music videos for this song.
 The first official video was shot in Iceland and features Tarja and some scenes of a diver going to the bottom of the sea.
 The second music video of the song is a reference to Michael Jackson's death and the marketing and publishing on it.
 The final single, "Underneath", receive only limited digital release, but was performed with Jyrki 69 in the Finnish version of the reality show Idols.